Openhab-Nodes/website/content/en/developer/addons.md

 {{< /colpic >}}

-A longer example is given in the walkthrough section in the [Binding](/developer/addons_binding) chapter.

 ### Tools to generate JSONSchema

-Some programming languages support to define JSONSchema in code together with the structs that hold the configuration values, like Rust (macros) and Java (annotations).
-Those languages therefore don't face the problem of desyncing schema and code.
+Some programming languages support to define JSONSchema in code together with the structs that hold the configuration values.
+Those languages therefore don't face the problem of desyncing schema and code, but others will.

 Because this is not supported in all languages, the idiomatic way is the other way round.
 You define the JSONSchema (and UISchema).
 That's your source of truth and you always commit them to your source repository as well.
 You then generate the programming language specific parts using those schemas.